datawire/ambassador-docs/docs/run/latest/connect-edge-stack-ambassador-cloud.md

 4. Follow the prompts to install the cloud token into your cluster.

-Ambassador Cloud now shows your connected services in the DCP.
-The power of Edge Stack, especially when combined with Telepresence and Argo in your DCP, allows you to quickly and easily harness the power of Ambassador Labs' capabilities.
+Ambassador Cloud now shows your connected services.
+Now you can utilize the capabilities of Edge Stack combined with Ambassador Cloud to quickly and easily harness the power of Ambassador Labs' capabilities.
+Here you can visualize deployments, create mappings, and track rollouts with ease.